JerricaRaemer/databyjerrica.com/_posts/2025-01-15-root_cause.md

 How participant education improved service outcomes and saved time

-High-volume support issues are often treated like a cost of doing business—but what if you could prevent the most common questions before they ever arise?
+High-volume support issues are often treated like a cost of doing business.
+But what if you could prevent the most common questions before they ever arise?

 In this post, I’ll walk through how analyzing participant support data led to meaningful improvements in communication, participant confidence, and team efficiency.